Conquer the 8-10 month sleep regression

 Here are my top five tips for how to sail through the second sleep regression:

+.Invest in a sleeping bag/sleep sack.
 If your baby isn’t already cozied up in a sleeping bag, now is the time to start.
 Why?
-Sleep disruptions at this age commonly occur when babies practice their newfound mobility skills overnight: e.g., standing in the cot or getting limbs stuck between the bars — all at 2AM.
+Sleep disruptions at this age commonly occur when babies practice their newfound mobility skills overnight: e.g., standing in the cot or getting limbs stuck between the bars -- all at 2AM.
 While a sleeping bag won’t always prevent this behaviour, it’ll make it a lot more difficult for your little one.